ManikiranBoddu/medicare-app/README.md

 # Medicare Companion

 ## Overview
 Medicare Companion is a web-based application designed to help patients and caretakers manage medication schedules effectively.
 It includes features such as medication tracking, adherence monitoring, streak calculation, and a calendar view to visualize medication history.
-The app is built with React and provides a user-friendly interface for both patients and caretakers.
+The app is built with React for the frontend and a Node.js/Express server for the backend, providing a user-friendly interface for both patients and caretakers.

 ## Features
 - **Medication Management**: Add, view, and delete medications with details like name, dosage, frequency, and time.